15 Adorably Tiny Toy Dog Breeds That Will Wriggle Their Way Into Your Heart

 Hypoallergenic Toy Dog Breed: Toy Poodle

 That being said, there are several breeds that can cut down on those allergens significantly and one of the most popular examples of that is the toy poodle.
-Doing everything full-sized poodles can, toy poodles can make surprisingly effective little ratters around a rural setting, but at their heart, these intelligent little dogs love to please people and couch surf with their people.
+Doing everything full-sized poodles can, these intelligent little dogs love to please and couch surf with their people.
 And their thick, tight curls hang on to almost all of the loose hair and dander they produce, keeping them virtually shed-free.
-Occasional brushings will keep their coats looking great and can eliminate all that loose hair in a way that doesn’t let it land all over your house.
+Occasional brushings will keep their coats looking great and can eliminate all that loose hair in a way that doesn't let it land all over your house.

 Most Regal Toy Dog Breed: Cavalier King Charles Spaniel

-The Cavalier King Charles spaniel doesn’t have owners or fans—the breed has devotees.
-One of the 20 most popular breeds in the US, this little spaniel combines almost all of the things that people love about dogs into one, compact package.
-They are intelligent, very friendly dogs with long lifespans and gentle dispositions, but with all of the athleticism of a sporting dog.
-Their intelligent bearing and long, silky coats have made them a favorite of royalty for decades (as their royal namesake will attest).
+The Cavalier King Charles spaniel doesn't have owners or fans—the breed has devotees.
+One of the 20 most popular breeds in the U.S., this little spaniel combines almost all of the things that people love about dogs into one, pint-size package.
+They're intelligent, very friendly dogs with long lifespans and gentle dispositions, but with all of the athleticism of a sporting dog.
+Their intelligent bearing and long, silky coats have made them a favorite of royalty for decades (as their namesake will attest).

 Most Athletic Toy Dog: Papillon